Systems

 MEDICINE CABINET

 Labeling the medicine cabinet gives you easy access.
-You can quickly find what is need and when.
+You can quickly find what is needed and when.
 Nobody goes to the medicine cabinet to see what they have like the pantry, you go to it when you need it.

 Adding labels identifies what you have and what is needed.